Analysis-Epic's slight win in the App Store case strengthens the fight against Google Play rules | ExBulletin

 Analysis-Epic’s slight win in the App Store case strengthens the fight against Google Play rules

-Oakland, CA (Reuters)-Alphabet Inc’s Android app maker trying to stop Google from sucking up to 30% of its sales has almost all of its chances on Friday as judges have granted equivalent fees charged by Apple Inc. I wasn’t relieved.
+Oakland, Calif.
+(Reuters)-Alphabet Incs Android app makers trying to stop Google from sucking up to 30% of sales are almost relieved about Friday’s chances as judges have granted equivalent fees charged by Apple Inc. I didn’t.

+File Photo: Taken on July 13, 2021, this figure shows the Google app on your smartphone.
+REUTERS / DadoRuvic / Illustration / File Photo

 Last year, developers, including Fortnite maker Epic Games, targeted two of the largest mobile app stores operated by Apple and Google.
 Critics see it as a feature of two major tech companies with unnecessarily high fees, billions of dollars a year for developers, and monopoly power.